 - Advocacy, again.
 It’s clear it’s time to do things differently.
 How to Get Your Political Opponent To Care About Your Issue ranked #4.

 - “Every drop counts” is a favorite slogan for water campaigns.
 But does it really?
 A recent news article by this guy I know (and happen to be married to) notes that even after a recent rate hike, municipal water in Orlando is still cheaper than dirt.
 Readers interested in trying a different (and more effective) approach put our post Build a Water Conservation Campaign (That Works) at #5.

-Sara Isaac is director of behavior change marketing for SalterMitchell / Marketing for Change.
+Sara Isaac is Director of Strategy + Planning for Marketing for Change.

 Don't forget about our most popular resource of 2017 –– 14 Factors that Determine Behavior.